ocoretech/CTF-workbook/HackBookagram.md

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/747c6937-9aea-46e9-be89-a27d10657cdb)

-Here you can paste the directories for the php file.
-You will get a 404 error, so check the other directories.
-You find one directory called "datacollection".
-Try fuzzing it and find out what all content it includes.
-Some information has been found, try opening them on the URL.
-Every endpoint is giving a 404 error except the ssl parameter.
+Here you can paste the directories found durring the first flag for the php file.
+You will get a 404 error, so check the other directories one by one.
+You will find one directory called "datacollection".
+Start up fuff scanning yo scan the directory "datacollection".
+You will find directories, try opening them on the URL.
+Every directory is giving a 404 error except the ssl parameter.

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/bd3c845e-c27b-46ee-b2a3-bb91fd6e5e2c)